geotom/geotom.github.io/tcs-ifds/tda-presentation-notes.md

 Revised Speaking Notes
 ======================

 **Unique Approach** -- Utilize database tools directly, as opposed to software such as ESRI ArcMap that adds a layer of UI.
 Not unique to world of data analysis, just rare in GIS.
 Spatial is not special.
+Analogy: Hamburger Helper

 **SQL** is a programming language.
 Data project becomes a program custom written for this analysis.